CleanroomMC/Website/docs/wiki/end-user-guide/preparing-your-modpack.md

 - **NVIDIA GPUs** → `Nothirium > Optifine > Celeritas`
 - **AMD GPUs** → `Celeritas > Optifine > Nothirium`
 - **Intel Integrated Graphics** → `Celeritas | Optifine` <br/> <br/>
 :warning: Performance varies depending on your hardware and drivers.
-Test all three mods to see which provides the best results for your system.
+Test all three mods to see which provides the best results for your system.<br/>

 ## Superceded mods
 ::: info Note {id="note"}